Dolls (1995 manga): Plant Dolls

 Plant Dolls are living dolls, though their lives are passive, spent mostly in silence.
-Exquisitely beautiful, they sleep waiting for an owner, and most awaken only once they have found them.
-Once they have made a connection with a person, it is difficult and nearly impossible for them to be sold to another owner.
+They sleep waiting for an owner, and most awaken only once they have found them.
+Once they have made a connection with a person, it is nearly impossible for them to be sold to another owner.
 They are made to love and be loved, and without affection, Plant Dolls can 'wilt'.

 They drink milk warmed to body temperature three times a day, and take sugar cookies or cake once a week as fertilizer.
 Each doll is unique, though the same "model" can be available.
 They are "so expensive the price will make your eyeballs pop out," and associated accessories and care are similarly expensive.
 Plant Dolls resemble young girls, but given improper treatment, they 'grow up'.
 This is especially true if they are given anything to eat or drink other than milk and cookies.

 When they cry, their tears become valuable jewels called "Tears of Heaven".
 Plant Dolls are shown to have very lovely smiles, often deeply touching those who see them.
 There are two known models of Plant Dolls: potpourri dolls and singing dolls.
 Potpourri dolls take perfume balls with their meals and exude a pleasant scent.

 In Volume 2, Kawahara cites her influence as related to the Victorian mythologization of girls.
 Ephemeral, passive girlhood is idolised and revered; the treatment of Plant Dolls exemplify this 'girl worship'.